 Job Vacancy Length

 Each vacancy should include a reasonable “fill by” date as part of the recruitment plan.
-A week or so into your search, review how many qualified applicants have applied and interviewed to date, and determine if it’s still realistic to meet your hiring deadline.
+A week into your search, review how many qualified applicants have applied and interviewed to date, and determine if it’s still realistic to meet your hiring deadline.
 If not, create a temporary back-up plan should your vacancy go longer than expected.

 Number of Qualified Applicants